Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: The Kuramoto-Sivashinsky equation

-Although the KSE also enjoys the property of separation of spatial scales, which guarantees the existence of a finite-dimensional inertial manifolds (see, e.g., \cite{Cos:nse, Cos88, Foias88, Foias-Sell-Titi, Tem88}, and references therein), we do not need it for the implementation of the control algorithm.
-Our feedback algorithm relies on the fact that the instabilities in such systems occurs solely at large spatial scales, and hence all that needed is to control these large spatial scales.
+Rigorous analytical studies have revealed that the KSE enjoys finite-dimensional asymptotic (in time) behavior (see, e.g., \cite{CJT,Cock97, Cos:nse, Cos88, FMRT, Foias-Sell-Titi, Hale88, NLT_85, Robinson, Sell-You, Tem88}, and references therein).
+Dissipative systems, such as the KSE, possess finite-dimensional global attractors (\cite{BabVish92, Cos:nse, Cos88, Robinson,Sell-You,Tem88}), and finite number of determining modes (\cite{Foias-Prodi, Foias-Manley-Temam-Treve, FMRT, Jones93}), determining nodes (\cite{FMRT, Foias-Temam-nodes1, Foias-Temam-nodes2, Foias91, Jo:nse2D, Jones93, Kukavica}), determining volume elements (\cite{Foias91,Jones92B}) and other finite number of determining parameters (degrees of freedom) such as finite elements and other interpolation polynomials (\cite{CJT,Cock97,Foias-Temam-nodes2}.)
+The KSE also enjoys the property of separation of spatial scales, which guarantees the existence of a finite-dimensional globally invariant inertial manifolds (see, e.g., \cite{Cos:nse, Cos88, Foias88, Foias-Sell-Titi, Tem88}, and references therein), although it is not needed for the implementation of the control algorithm we propose here.
+The effectiveness of the feedback control strategy proposed in \cite{AzTi13} relies on the fact that the instabilities in such systems occurs solely at large spatial scales, and hence all that needed is to control these large spatial scales.

-To give some justification for the choice of the number of feedback controllers (for our method the actuators and sensors are in the same locations) it is necessary to know the number of unstable modes of the steady state ${\bf v}(x)\equiv 0$ for a given instability parameter value $\nu$.
-In order to obtain a heuristic value for the number of unstable modes, one can perform a simple analysis by linearizing equation \eqref{KSE} about ${\bf v} \equiv 0$, subject to periodic boundary conditions, to obtain the linear equation
+To give some justification for the choice of the number of feedback controllers (for our method the actuators and sensors are in the same locations) it is necessary to know the number of unstable modes of the steady state ${\bf v}(x)\equiv 0$ for a given bifurcation parameter value $\nu$.
+In order to obtain a heuristic value for the number of unstable modes, one can perform a simple analysis by linearizing equation \eqref{E1} about ${\bf v} \equiv 0$, subject to periodic boundary conditions, to obtain the linear equation

 Assuming a particular solution of the form $\mathbf{v}(x, t)=a_k(t) \, e^{ikx}$ yields the equation